Economy of Ohio: Agriculture

 Tomatoes are an example of why Ohio's agriculture industry has deep relations with Ohio's food processing industry.
 Ohio is the 3rd largest producer of tomatoes out of all 50 states in the United States, and, in turn, the world's largest ketchup processing plant is located in Fremont.

 Ohio's agricultural industries represent $124 billion of the state's economic output, employing one in eight Ohioans directly or indirectly.
 Ohio's agricultural market exports many different products.
 Ohio ranks 1st in the production of Swiss cheese out of all 50 states, 3rd in egg production, 6th in soybeans, 8th in hogs, and 9th in corn for grain.

+Ohio's corn and small grains sectors are supported by industry groups including the Ohio Corn & Wheat Growers Association (a membership organization representing nearly 2,000 farmers that advocates for public policy supporting growers) along with related checkoff programs for market development, research, and promotion.

 The agriculture and food processing and eatery industries are heavily intertwined in Ohio.
-For example, Ohio being the 3rd largest producer of tomatoes in the United States, in turn has the world's largest ketchup processing plant in Fremont.
+Ohio, being the 3rd largest producer of tomatoes in the United States, in turn has the world's largest ketchup processing plant in Fremont.

 The number of farms in Ohio stood at 75,462 as of 2018.